lenovo/Intelligent-network-controller/README.md

 * __Open__: Lenovo TNC was developed based upon the OpenContrail open-source project and community of developers and users.
 It eliminates the risk of being lock-in by leveraging long-standing, well-proven open industry standards plus Lenovo’s quality commitment.

-* __High Scale and Performance__:  Several large Enterprises and Telco currently have Open Contrail in production, standing up to the challenge of some of the most massive data center clouds.
+* __High Scale and Performance__:  Several large Enterprises and Telco currently have Open Contrail in production, standing up to the challenges of the most massive data center clouds.
 One controller installation can support thousands of virtual machines or Containers.

 * __Seamless Integration__: Lenovo TNC is built to integrate with existing environments seeking to migrate to Private Cloud models.
 It includes support for standard protocols and integration with orchestration systems such as Openstack.
 The Virtual router can integrate with routing protocols such as BGP and OSPF to enable undisrupted traffic paths.